 Our libraries have over 274,337 books, 59,922 e-books and 42,135 e-journals for you to use.
 As well as reading for study we have a popular reading-for-pleasure collection.
 Research shows that reading for pleasure can help student achievement.
 As a London Met student you'll be able to use our online catalogue to search or browse our collections.
 If you need help locating items in our collections, our staff at the library information desks will be happy to help.

-While studying at London Met you will have access to our special collections, which include the Trades Union Congress Library archive.
+While studying at London Met you will have access to our special collections.
 We're also members of The Society of College, National and University Libraries (SCONUL) Access Scheme, which allows our students and staff to use the libraries of other universities with the same membership.

 Our excellent facilities